-The Company reported net losses for the three months ended March 31, 2023 and 2022.
-Basic and diluted net loss per share attributable to common stockholders are the same for both periods because shares issuable in connection with Contingent Securities have been excluded from the computation of diluted weighted-average shares outstanding.
-The effect of their inclusion would have been antidilutive.
+The Company reported net losses for the three and six months ended June 30, 2023 and 2022.
+Reported basic and diluted net loss per share attributable to common stockholders are the same for all periods because shares issuable in connection with Contingent Securities have been excluded from the computation of diluted weighted-average shares outstanding.
+As indicated in the table below, the effect of their inclusion would have been antidilutive.